 Parents as Teachers

 We know that all parents want what’s best for their child, but being a new parent can be a challenge.
-Parents are their child’s first and most important teacher and the YWCA Parents as Teachers program supports them in this role.
+We believe parents are their child’s first and most important teachers and the YWCA Parents as Teachers program supports you in this role.

-Our program partners with parents to get their child ready for kindergarten and on the path for success.
-We use the Parents as Teachers curriculum to support families in the parenting process, with a focus on early childhood.
-Children involved in this program build larger vocabularies, increase reading scores, and are better prepared for kindergarten.
+Our free program partners with you to get your child ready for kindergarten and on the path to success.
+We use the Parents as Teachers curriculum to support you in the parenting process, with a focus on early childhood.
+Children involved in this program build larger vocabularies, increase reading scores and are better prepared for kindergarten.